MundoDele Spanish Grammar

 What is the most important Spanish tense for beginners?

-The present tense is usually the first essential tense because it is used for current actions, routines, habits, general truths and many everyday sentences.
+The present tense is usually the first essential Spanish tense because it is used for current actions, routines, habits, general truths and many everyday sentences.

 What is the difference between preterite and imperfect?